DukeMavor/simple_shell/README.md

 ```
 ## Tasks
 ### Mandatory:
-1. README, man, AUTHORS
-- Write a README
+0. Betty would be proud
-- Write a man for your shell.
+- Write a beautiful code that passes the Betty checks
-- You should have an AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository.

-2. Simple shell 0.1
+1. Simple shell 0.1
 - Write a UNIX command line interpreter.
 - Your Shell should:
 Display a prompt and wait for the user to type a command.
 A command line always ends with a new line.